Wipe or Wash?

 The Printemps department store in Paris carries toilet paper in a a wide variety of colors and patterns.

 A variety of light colors were available in the U.S. starting in the 1960s.
 But by 2004, Scott was the last U.S. manufacturer of colored toilet paper and they stopped production that year.

 Why colored toilet paper uncommon in the U.S.?
 Two beliefs became widespread, that physicians were warning against its use because it caused some people to develop a rash, and that the dyes made it environmentally harmful.
 Is there any truth to either one?
 The French seem to be able to put up with colored toilet paper, that's for sure.

 The "prepper" and "survivalist" movements in the U.S. believe that society is about to collapse.
-The government is about to direct the military to attack its own citizens.
-The brave "patriots" stockpile freeze-dried and canned food and crates of guns and ammunition.
+They think that the government is about to direct the military to attack its own citizens.
+These "brave patriots" stockpile freeze-dried and canned food and crates of guns and ammunition.

 However, in an apocalyptic survivalist setting, no one wants to go without soothing wipes and body wash.
 They will buy anything if it has a military-sounding name and packaging.
 "Tactical Wipes" and so on.

 Toilegami or toilet paper folding has become a worldwide trend in hotels.
 James P. McCauley, the executive director of the International Association of Holiday Inns, explained it: